DevExpress-Examples/winforms-dashboard-access-api-of-underlying-controls/Readme.md

 * The row font is changed in the underlying grid control in the [DashboardViewer.DashboardItemControlUpdated](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardItemControlUpdated) event handler.
 * The background color of the chart's pane is changed in the [DashboardViewer.DashboardItemControlUpdated](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardItemControlUpdated) event handler.
-* Cell values in the underlying pivot grid control are changed in the [PivotGridControl.CustomCellValue](https://docs.devexpress.com/WinForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomCellValue) event handler.
+* Cell values in the underlying pivot grid control are changed in the [PivotGridControl.CustomCellValue](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.CustomCellValue) event handler.
 Subscription and unsubscription to/from the CustomCellValue event are performed in the [DashboardViewer.DashboardItemControlCreated](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardItemControlCreated) and [DashboardViewer.DashboardItemBeforeControlDisposed](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.DashboardItemBeforeControlDisposed) event handlers respectively.

 ![screenshot](/images/screenshot.png)

-## See Also:
+## More Examples:

 - [Access to Underlying Controls](https://docs.devexpress.com/Dashboard/18019)